rayding24/First-Principles-Transformers/README.md

 # Biblio:
-The author wish to express sincere gratitude towards the following sources, without which this journey would have taken much longer and been more difficult.
+The author wish to express sincere gratitude towards the following sources.

 ## Original papers: